g0aty/SickoMenu/FEATURES.md

 - **RGB Menu Theme** Have an RGB accent color (Default: OFF)
 - **Opacity** Change the opacity of the Menu (Default: 100%)
 - **Show Debug Tab** *(Only for Debug)* Shows the Debug tab (Default: OFF)
-- **Set Name** Sets in-game name to the specified name provided that it's valid or you're a host/not in safe mode
+- **Set Name** Sets in-game name to the specified name provided that it's valid or you're not in safe mode
 - **Set as Account Name** Sets your account name to the specified name provided that it's valid
 - **Automatically Set Name** If your name is not the same as the username, set the username automatically (Default: OFF)
 - **Replace Streamer Mode Lobby Code** Changes the streamer mode hidden code from "******" to your custom text (Default: "SICKOS")